mit-dci/opencx/cxrpc/README.md

 `ocx getbalance username asset`

-This will (unsurprisingly) return your balance if you entered everything.
+This will (unsurprisingly) return your balance if you entered everything correctly.